mcbaddoo/bondyieldvolatility/README.md

-# gamblingbehavior
+# bondyieldvolatility
-Using cluster analysis to organize and quantify gamblers based on their behavior.
+Creation of a GARCH model to better understand how bond volatility evolves and potentially affects probability distribution.